Explicit and implicit non-convex sweeping processes in the space of absolutely continuous functions: Acknowledgement

 \section{Acknowledgement}

 The authors are grateful to Giovanni Colombo for motivation to study this problem and for stimulating discussions about the subject.
 They also thank Florent Nacry and Lionel Thibault for pointing out that Proposition \ref{lp1} was already proved in a different way in their paper \cite{AdlHadThi17} with Samir Adly.
+This remark was also made by an anonymous reviewer who referred us to the papers \cite{AdlHadThi16, AdlHadThi17}; we are thankful for her/his encouraging report and further comments which helped to improve the manuscript.